aricaldeira/pyspread/.gitlab/issue_templates/deployment_tests.md

 Enter 'Test' in cell 0,0,0
 Select File -> Save from menubar
 Select recent file test.pys from menubar
-Result: Change is still present, file is signed correctly and save moe is disabled
+Expected result: Change is still present, file is signed correctly and save moe is disabled
-Rating: [ ]
+- [ ] Test conducted and ok

 5. File -> Save as